-It’s that time of year when the run for the presidency begins to heat up, and while this one may prove to rank up there on the strange scale regardless of who you support, just be happy to know there have been other strange presidential elections throughout the history of the United States.
+When the run for the presidency begins to heat up, things can get a little strange.
+While the previous and the current U.S. presidential elections have proved to rank high on the strange scale regardless of who you supported, just be happy to know there have been other strange presidential elections throughout the history of the United States.

 It didn’t take long after the first presidential election for another strange one to make it on the list.
-The election of 1800 between Thomas Jefferson and John Adams became the first where political parties did battle.
-Adams was aligned with the Federalist party and Jefferson ran with the Democratic-Republican party (yes, they once played nice together).
+The election of 1800 between Thomas Jefferson and John Adams became the first where political parties battled.
+Adams was aligned with the Federalist Party, and Jefferson ran with the Democratic-Republican party (yes, they once played nicely together).
 The Electoral College still had the process in place of picking the president and vice-president by who got the most electoral votes, and this created some problems.

-None of the candidates were able to secure a majority of the votes which sent the decision to the House of Representatives.
-The House was only able to pick from two of the candidates, so the ones with the fewest votes got eliminated which included House Speaker Clay and Crawford.
+None of the candidates could secure a majority of the votes, which sent the decision to the House of Representatives.
+The House was only able to pick from two of the candidates, so the ones with the fewest votes got eliminated, which included House Speaker Clay and Secretary Crawford.
 This was where things got dicey.

 Even though Jackson had won both the popular and Electoral College votes, an intriguing turn of events took place during the decision-making in the House.
 Supporters of Clay threw their support toward Adams, and some states who had initially voted for Jackson also changed their vote to Adams.
 Clay disliked Jackson and had been instrumental in forming a coalition against him.
 The result was the election of John Quincy Adams to the presidency.

 After Adams was inaugurated, he chose William Clay as his Secretary of State.
 Jackson was, of course, furious.
 He called it a “corrupt bargain,” gave up his Senate seat, and said he would be back to win the election in 1828.
 Source